The Case For Corporate Debt

 Navigating This Environment with Pacific Funds

 Predicting interest-rate directionality is among the most difficult tasks in capital markets.
-Corporate securities can provide opportunities for higher levels of income, capital appreciation and a help buffer against the effects of rising interest rates.
+Corporate securities can provide opportunities for higher levels of income, capital appreciation and to help buffer against the effects of rising interest rates.

 Pacific Funds offers fixed-income funds that are carefully constructed using a combination of investment-grade corporate bonds, high-yield corporate bonds, floating-rate loans, and short-term debt securities.
 The portfolio management team stays true to its strength as corporate-income specialists by researching individual securities and investing across the credit spectrum.

-The Bloomberg Barclays Mortgage-Backed Securities Index, is a market value-weighted index composed of agency mortgage-backed pass-through securities of the Government National Mortgage Association (Ginnie Mae), the Federal National Mortgage Association (Fannie Mae), and the Federal Home Loan Mortgage Corporation (Freddie Mac) with a minimum $150 million par amount outstanding and a weighted-average maturity of at least 1 year.
+The Bloomberg Mortgage-Backed Securities Index, is a market value-weighted index composed of agency mortgage-backed pass-through securities of the Government National Mortgage Association (Ginnie Mae), the Federal National Mortgage Association (Fannie Mae), and the Federal Home Loan Mortgage Corporation (Freddie Mac) with a minimum $150 million par amount outstanding and a weighted-average maturity of at least 1 year.

 The Credit Suisse Leveraged Loan Index is designed to mirror the investable universe of the U.S. dollar denominated leveraged loan market.